Code Your Certified Payroll by Job

-Your employees are assigned to one or more jobs every day, so shouldn’t you assign their payroll expenses to a job too?
+Your employees are assigned to one or more jobs every day.
+Shouldn’t you assign their payroll expenses to a job too?
 “But it’s all coming out of the same G/L accounts,” you might say.
-That will certainly show how much field labor is costing your company as a whole when glancing at your financial statements, but it won’t help when assessing the profitability of your projects.
-Job costing your payroll in even this basic way recognizes the multiple profit centers that make up your company so they can be viewed together or separately.
+That will certainly show how much field labor is costing your company as a whole when glancing at your financial statements.
+It won’t help when assessing the profitability of your projects.
+Job costing your certified payroll in even this basic way recognizes the multiple profit centers that make up your company.
+They can be viewed together or separately.

 If that’s not enough to convince you, remember that when you’re doing certified payroll, each job needs its own form completed.
 Track your payroll by job from the start, and you’ll be saving yourself a lot of time later!